turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 Let's imagine that you don't just want the raw guts of your model converted to JSON and sent out to the user -- maybe you want to customize what you send back.

-## Code Along
+## Exercise

 ### Adding to Our Existing Project

-We're going to start where we left off in the internal API testing lesson.
+We're going to start where we left off in the building internal APIs lesson.
 Feel free to use the repository that you created yesterday.
 Otherwise, you can clone the repo below as a starting place.

 ```bash
 git clone https://github.com/turingschool-examples/building_internal_apis.git